tudelft3d/geovalidation.server/val3dity/md/faq.md

 ---

+### Can my GML file contain more than one gml:Solid?

+Yes, all the solids in the file will be validated, one by one.

+---

+### Do you validate the topological relationships between the solids?

+No we don't.
+Each solid is validated completely independently from the others.

+---

 ### The server says my file is too big, what's the maximum?

 50MB.
 If you need more, [get in touch](/val3dity/contact) or download the [code](https://github.com/tudelft-gist/val3dity), compile it and run it locally.